jfktrey/n64hijack/README.md

 ## Running

 Make sure you've compiled both n64hijack and u64asm and placed the executables in the same folder.
-From u64asm, you only need the file that is output from compiling its source, called n64.
+From u64asm, you only need the file that is output from compiling its source.
 None of the .exe files within its folder are necessary.